 Resetting the Default Serial Port Parameters

-Do the following to reset the communications parameters on the printer to the factory defaults (serial communication settings are: 9600 baud, 8-bit word length, NO parity, 1 stop bit, and DTR/XON/XOFF data flow control).
+Use this procedure to reset the communications parameters on the printer to the factory defaults.

+The recommended serial communication settings are 9600 baud, 8-bit word length, NO parity, 1 stop bit, and DTR/XON/XOFF data flow control).